 Slide 25: Product roadmap and timeline

 - Your product is key to your success so the board wants to know the roadmap.
-Everyone does this differently, so paste an output of something you are using operational, but just make sure it is high level and doesn’t have erroneous detail
+Everyone does this differently, so paste output of something you are using operational, but just make sure it is high level and doesn’t have erroneous detail

 - This can take time to make so make sure it is something you are using for other purposes and can do easily.
-Ideally dedicate it to someone in product/tech
+Ideally, dedicate it to someone in product/tech

 Slide 26: Technical Core Initiatives

-- Don’t put the board to sleep with your board deck, but set out clearly what you are doing on the tech side.
+- Don’t put the board to sleep with your board presentation, but set out clearly what you are doing on the tech side.
 Map out the key initiatives and then briefly show the status, and perhaps deadlines as well as responsibility.
 Discussion can be around priorities, bottlenecks and the materiality of your focus.
 You do not want to get into an esoteric debate on AWS; this is not what the board meeting is about

 Slide 27: Customer Pipeline